ckuelker/quick-guide-en-us/Dev/Diff/kdiff3.md

 ### Prerequisites

-As prerequisites all packages as in in the section `Building KDdiff3 1.8.4 On Debian 10 Buster` have been installed.
+As prerequisites all packages as in the section `Building KDdiff3 1.8.4 On Debian 10 Buster` have been installed.

 ## Compiling